pv62/Game-of-Sheep-and-Wolf/README.md

 # Game of Sheep and Wolf
 Unity 3D project based on the board game "Sheep and Wolf".
 It can be played with 2 players or against an AI.
-Done for my university fourth year project.
+Done for my university third year project.

 - The code is located in the directory Assets/Resources/Scripts.